xsscx/PatchIccMAX/README.md

 ## Quickstart

-Install iccDEV using the Homebrew package manager:
+Install iccDEV using the Homebrew or NPM package managers:

-`brew install iccdev`
+`brew install iccdev` or `npm install iccdev`

 To build from source view the [Build documentation](docs/build.md).